NethServer/docs/administrator-manual/en/installation.rst

 On start a menu will display different types of installation:

-|product| **interactive** installation
+|product| :ref:`interactive installation <installation-interactive>`

-    It allows you to select the language, configure RAID support, network, and encrypted file system.
-It will be described in depth in the next paragraph.
+    Requires only keyboard and time zone settings.
+By default, tries to configure the network interfaces with DHCP and the first two available disks with RAID-1.

 Other |product| installation methods

-    * **Unattended** installation
+    *   :ref:`Unattended installation <installation-unattended>` --

-        This installation mode does not require any kind of human
-        intervention: a set of default parameters will be applied to the system.
+        A set of default parameters is applied to the system with no human intervention.

-    * **Manual** installation
+    *   :ref:`Manual installation <installation-manual>` --
         This is the opposite of *unattended*.
-No defaults are applied: network, storage, timezone, language and so on... all settings must be provided explicitly.
+No defaults are applied: network, storage, time zone, keyboard... all settings must be provided explicitly.

 Standard CentOS installations

     Use the standard CentOS installation procedure.
+You can then configure
+    |product| by following the :ref:`installation-centos` section.

 Tools